divechan/docs/docs/concepts/glossary.md

 ## Range Order

-An approximation of a limit order, in which a single asset is provided as liquidity across a specified range, and is continuously swapped to the destination address as the spot price crosses the range.
+An approximation of a limit order, in which a single asset is provided as liquidity across a specified range and is continuously swapped to the destination address as the spot price crosses the range.

 ## Reserves